 - If the issue is not resolved within a period of another 15 days after making the appeal, students can make an appeal to the PGAPEC.
 The decision of the PGAPEC will be final.

-A change from the EMBA program to other program is not permitted.
+A change from the Executive MBA program to another program is not permitted.

 The courses offered for this program will involve lectures, seminars, projects, presentations, case discussions, simulations, role-playing and E-learning components.